lil-qorgi/379-rnaseq/README.md

 Create a new repository called "379-rnaseq"

 ### Cloning online repo to local machine.

+On local.

-The full journal is added to README.md.
+The full journal up to this point was added to the README.md file of this repo.

 ```bash
 # Create local repo.